Cardinal protector: Cardinal protectors of monarchs, states, and regional churches

 Cardinal Francesco Todeschini-Piccolomini, the nephew of Pope Pius II, served as the protector of England at the Roman Curia from 1492 to 1503, He also served as Protector of Germany.

 Cardinal Marco Vigerio was Protector of King Christian I of Denmark and the Danish nation, ca. 1513–1516.

 On 5 May 1514, in the ninth session of the Lateran Council, Pope Leo X promulgated his bull, "Supernae dispositionis", extensively reforming the Roman Curia.
 A lengthy section addressed the position and functions of cardinals.
 Leo points out that cardinals give assistance to the common Father of all Christian faithful, and that advocates of individuals are an annoyance.
 He therefore orders that cardinals should not take up any position of partiality, either of princes or communities, or of other people against some one person, nor should they become promoters or defenders unless some point of justice or equity demands it, or their own dignity and condition requires it.
 They should separate themselves from every private passion.
 The just business of princes and other persons, and especially the poor and religious persons should move them with pious feeling, and they should help the oppressed and unjustly harassed according to their abilities and the obligation of their office.
 A great deal of maneuvering space was left for the cardinalatial conscience and ingenuity by the "unless" clause.
 No mention of annuities, subsidies, or anything financial is made.

 Until the Portuguese Revolution of 1910, the Kingdom of Portugal was the only state with a cardinal protector.

 Roman curia

-Within the papal Roman curia, a cardinal is also appointed as protector of the Pontifical Ecclesiastical Academy, which trains papal diplomats.
+Within the Roman curia, a cardinal is appointed as protector of the Pontifical Ecclesiastical Academy, which trains papal diplomats.